An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Introduction

 With the recent successes of deep learning in many research fields, deep neural networks (DNN) optimization stimulates the growing interest of the scientific community \citep{talbi2021automated}.
 While each new learning task requires the handcrafted design of a new DNN, automated deep learning facilitates the creation of powerful DNNs.
 Interests are to give access to deep learning to less experienced people, to reduce the tedious tasks of managing many parameters to reach the optimal DNN, and finally, to go beyond what humans can design by creating non-intuitive DNNs that can ultimately prove to be more efficient.

 Optimizing a DNN means automatically finding an optimal architecture for a given learning task: choosing the operations and the connections between those operations and the associated hyperparameters.
 The first task is also known as Neural Architecture Search \citep{elsken2019neural}, also named NAS, and the second, as HyperParameters Optimization (HPO).
 Most works from the literature try to tackle only one of these two optimization problems.
-Many papers related to NAS \citep{white2021bananas,loni_deepmaker_2020, wang_evolving_2019, sun_particle_2018, zhong_dna_2020} focus on designing optimal architectures for computer vision tasks with a lot of stacked convolution and pooling layers.
+Many papers related to NAS \citep{white2021bananas,loni_deepmaker_2020, wang_evolving_2019, sun_particle_2018, zhong_dna_2020} focus on designing optimal architectures for computer vision tasks with stacked convolution and pooling layers.
 Because each DNN training is time-consuming, researchers tried to reduce the search space by adding many constraints preventing from finding irrelevant architectures.
-It affects the flexibility of the designed search spaces and limits the hyperparameters optimization.
+These strategies are relevant in the case of computer vision or NLP, where the models to be trained are huge and the high performance architectures are well identified.
+However, there is a gap in the literature regarding the use of NAS and HPO for problems where neural networks could be efficient, but the relevant models have not been clearly identified.

-We introduce in this paper a new optimization framework for AutoML based on the evolution of Directed Acyclic Graphs (DAGs).
-The encoding and the search operators may be used with various deep learning and AutoML problems.
-We ran experiments on time series forecasting tasks and demonstrate on a large variety of datasets that our framework can find DNNs which compete with or even outperform state-of-the-art forecasters.
+To fill this gap, we introduce DRAGON (for DiRected Acyclic Graphs OptimizatioN), a new optimization framework for DNNs based on the evolution of Directed Acyclic Graphs (DAGs).
+The encoding and the search operators are higlhy flexible and may be used with various deep learning and AutoML problems.
+We ran experiments on time series forecasting tasks and demonstrate on a large variety of datasets that DRAGON can find DNNs which outperform state-of-the-art handcrafted forecasters and AutoML frameworks.
 In summary, our contributions are as follows:

-\begin{itemize} \item The precise definition of a flexible and complete search space based on DAGs, for the optimization of DNN architectures and hyperparameters.
+\begin{itemize} \item The precise definition of a flexible search space based on DAGs, for the optimization of DNN architectures and hyperparameters.
+This search space may be used for various tasks, and is particularly useful when the performing architectures for a given problem are not clearly identified.

 \item The design of efficient neighbourhoods and variation operators for DAGs.
 With these operators, any metaheuristic designed for a mixed and variable-size search space can be applied.
-In this paper, we investigate the use of evolutionary algorithms.
+In this paper, we investigate the use of an asynchronous evolutionary algorithm.